 “The book is better.”

-I’ve heard that many-a-time (Mostly from that girl in the mirror.
-Seriously, what’s her deal?)
-While its understandable that adaptations get compared, have you noticed that books and movies get compared even if they’re not two versions of the same story?
+It’s understandable that adaptations get compared, but have you noticed that this happens even when they’re not two versions of the same story?

 The entertainment value and the artistic value are pitted against each other, but when you think about it, it really doesn’t make sense to.
 Or does it?